osma/llm-metadata-extraction/README.md

 ## Example output

 Here is `diff` output showing the difference between the original (manually created) metadata (-, red) and the output of the model (+, green) with some comments after each example.
+These are all documents from the test set that the model has never seen before.

 ### University of Vaasa